Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 “Vaccination after monkeypox exposure can help prevent disease, or make it less severe if you get the vaccine later than four days,” Fryhofer said.
 “For example, if you get it between four and 14 days [after exposure,] it may reduce symptoms but may not prevent disease.”

-Since JYNNEOS can be used for a wider array of recipients who are 18 years of age or older, including those who are immunocompromised or have skin conditions, and is associated with more minor side effects, it’s been the preferred choice for eligible recipients.
+A single-dose vaccine dubbed ACAM2000 can also prevent monkeypox, but it has a range of side effects and contraindications that limit who is eligible to receive it.
+Since JYNNEOS can be used for a wider array of recipients who are 18 years of age or older, including those who are immunocompromised or have skin conditions, and is associated with more minor side effects, it’s been the preferred choice during this outbreak.

 The CDC’s recommendations prioritize people who suspect or know they have been exposed to MPV in the past two weeks — including those who know a recent sexual partner was diagnosed with monkeypox, have had multiple partners in an area where it’s known to be spreading or have been contacted by their local health department.